 Pacific Life provides insightful strategies, tips, and tools to help you satisfy best-interest standards, and we are pleased to share a summary of the survey results below.

-Planning Opportunity: A financial advisor acting in a client’s best interest should discuss lifetime income (e.g., annuity lifetime income options) because pensions are becoming less common and other sources of guaranteed income (e.g., Social Security) are currently in flux.
+Planning Opportunity: A financial professional acting in a client’s best interest should discuss lifetime income (e.g., annuity lifetime income options) because pensions are becoming less common and other sources of guaranteed income (e.g., Social Security) are currently in flux.

 1. Strategies for creating guaranteed lifetime income (31%)